 “API is the acronym for Application Programming Interface, a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you’re using an API.” – Mulesoft

 An API is a set of endpoints that provides functionality to the caller (you as the user or your own software) without knowing how that functionality is implemented.
-Most modern APIs are RESTful, and there is plenty of public APIs out there that we can integrate with our own software, such as Google Drive, Twitter and Amazon S3.
+Most modern APIs are RESTful, and there are plenty of public APIs that we can integrate with our own software, such as Google Drive, Twitter and Amazon S3.

 API and Microservices fusion

 Hopefully, these terms are more distinguishable – essentially, you have an architecture pattern (microservices) and an interface to allow communication between components (API).
 The way these two work together is that APIs will more than likely form part of a microservice architecture, where each microservice will have its own API, allowing communication between a client and the service and between the services where necessary